[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Dynamics

 proportional to the density of type 1A monopoles in the $\delta > 0$ regime.

-\paragraph{Type 1A dynamics} For $\delta < 0$, type 1A monopoles are lower in energy.
+\paragraph*{Type 1A dynamics.} For $\delta < 0$, type 1A monopoles are lower in energy.
 The minority spin of type 1A monopoles is \textit{not} on sublattice $\SL$, making their motion less constrained than that of type 1B monopoles.
 A majority spin can be flipped without energy cost if the sublattice $\SL$ spin in the new tetrahedron hosting the monopole is a majority spin after the flip.
-In this case, motion in the $[111]$ direction, corresponding to flipping a sublattice $\SL$ spin, can \emph{always} happen at zero energy when there is not already a monopole in the adjacent tetrahedron.
+In this case, motion through a sublattice $\SL$ spin, can \emph{always} happen at zero energy when there is not already a monopole in the adjacent tetrahedron.
 Motion through each of the other two majority spins costs zero energy in $2/3$ of cases, \cf \autoref{fig:allowed_moves}.
 As $2/3$ of the $\SLa$ spins are majority spins, the probability that the monopole can move through an arbitrary spin on sublattice $\SLa$ is thus $p_{(111)}=4/9$.
 This is still much below the percolation threshold of the honeycomb lattice.
-However, monopoles always have the option to propagate perpendicular to the honeycomb layer along $[111]$.
+However, monopoles can propagate perpendicular to the honeycomb layer {through the $\SL$ spins}.
 This allows them to jump between finite clusters in the $(111)$ plane and leaves the monopoles diffusive with an anisotropic diffusion tensor favoring motion in the $[111]$ direction.
-In the language of (anisotropic) percolation, we can view their motion as a random walk on a diamond lattice with two filling fractions: $p_{[111]}=1$ and $p_{(111)}=4/9$.
+In the language of (anisotropic) bond percolation, we can view their motion as a random walk on a diamond lattice with two filling fractions: $p_{[111]}=1$ for bonds along the $[111]$ direction and $p_{(111)}=4/9$ for the three remaining bond directions.

+{ We note that monopoles can, in principle, become dynamically localized in this regime.
+This occurs when all six moves taking a monopole away from two tetrahedra connected through the $\SL$ spin are blocked.
+The monopole is then only able to move between these two tetrahedra.
+Instances like these are rare, and we find that the vast majority of type 1A monopoles are not dynamically localized. }